 A funeral plan covers your life and pays out when you die, whenever that may be.
 Generally, you can choose the insured value - the amount of money that will be paid in the event of your death - up to £25,000.
 A funeral plan is usually only available to people over the age of 50 and offers guaranteed acceptance without the need to answer medical questions or require you to attend a medical exam to qualify.

-Most funeral have a qualifying period meaning that you have to pay your monthly premiums for a certain number of months before it covers you fully.
-The qualifying period for a funeral plan can be anywhere between 12 months and 36 months so it is worth checking the small print before you buy.
+Most funeral plans have a qualifying period meaning that you have to pay your monthly premiums for a certain number of months before it covers you fully.
+The qualifying period for a funeral plan can be anywhere between 12 months and 36 months so it is worth checking the terms and conditions before you buy.
 If you die within the qualifying period, most funeral plans will only return what you've paid up to the point of your death unless your death was caused by an accident in which case some funeral plans return up to 1.5 times the payments that you made.